tetsuo/realip/README.md

 }
 ```

-You can configure which headers to check and which peers to trust like this:
+You can configure which headers to check and which peers to trust.

 ```go
 privateLAN, _ := netip.ParsePrefix("10.0.0.0/8")